Basic run-down of the FY Cup:

 In the circumstance where members of the FYP(s) organize a First-Year Cup event, the organizing FYP(s) earn the average number of points earned by non-organizing FYP colleges whose members attend the event.
 This policy is in recognition for the possibility of unfair advantage on the part of the organizing FYP(s).

 Awarding of Points for the Individual Competition: In addition to points earned for their team, individuals are also awarded 10 points toward their individual score for each event they attend.
-Additionally, each student on the Dean's List after the fall semester earns 10 points toward the individual competition.
+Additionally, each student on the Dean's List after the fall semester earns 10 points toward the competition.

 Awarding of Points for the First-Year Cup Festival: The following is the process by which points are awarded for the First-Year Cup Festival.
 Please note that all points earned at the Festival carry over to the overall First-Year Cup competition.